Glynn's role in the library

 I am responsible for managing the Manuscripts Division in the Department of Special Collections & University Archives which takes in an average of 1,800 linear feet - or 2.5 million documents - a year.
 This means that I direct the accessioning, cataloging and processing of incoming material in any format - from papyrus fragments to artifacts and computer media.
 I plan and direct special large processin/digitization projects in collaboration with subject specialists and our digital group on campus.

 I also manage the departments' Born-Digital Program in collaboration with Digital Libraries Systems and Services.
 The program has one digital archivist, who is responsible for helping to develop and test new tools and workflows for both Manuscripts and University Archives.
+We are launching a two-year project, funded by NHPRC, to develop an email processing and delivery program in July 2013.

 I was a participant of the AIMS Born-Digital project and one of several authors of the AIMS Project's White Paper on stewarding born-digtial materials and best practices.
 The project ended in the fall of 2011 and the White Paper was published in January 2012.
 The four-institution collaboration comprised - the University of Virginia, Yale University, and the University of Hull - and was funded by the Andrew W. Mellon Foundation.